-- Vitamin C: promotes healthy capillaries, supports ocular blood vessel health, decreases risk of AMD and cataracts.
-The half life of Vitamin C in the bloodstream is about 30 min.
-In other words, if you take 1000mg then only 500 mg remains in the blood stream after 30 min.
+- Vitamin C: promotes healthy capillaries, supports ocular blood vessel health, decreases the risk of AMD and cataracts.
+The half-life of Vitamin C in the bloodstream is about 30 min.
+In other words, if you take 1000mg then only 500 mg remains in the bloodstream after 30 min.
 Within 6 hours, there is virtually nothing left.
 It is better to get 500 mg twice daily than 1000 mg once daily.

 - Lutein (10mg) with Zeazanthin (2 mg): these are carotenoids that protect and maintain healthy cells in the eye especially in the macula.

 - Vitamin E: 200-400 IU – found in wheat germ and most seeds and nuts.